There are two little words which can send fear into the most fearless person; public speaking.

 Your posture imparts information about you and how you are perceived by others.
 It’s a basic body language rule really.
 Similar to your parents telling you to stand up straight and put your shoulders back as a child.
 Think of the many great leaders and speakers throughout history.
 Can you think of one who was slumped over in posture, softly spoken and failed to make eye contact?
 Change your posture by opening up your chest and standing up straight before any presentation, and you’ll be surprised at how much more confident you will come across and feel.

 Struggling to get your message heard amongst the crowd?
-Join us at The Confident Communicator 1-day workshop and take your confidence skills to a whole new level.
+Join us at The Art Of Influence 1-day workshop and take your confidence skills to a whole new level.

 The Colin James Method® coaches executives to improve their leadership skills with a proven methodology.
 Our coaches are recognised for their experience in their fields and have worked with many individuals and organisations around the world to master the art of communication.